TelePreview: A User-Friendly Teleoperation System with Virtual Arm Assistance for Enhanced Effectiveness: Teleoperation Pipeline

-Our system uses IMU sensors located on the user's palm, forearm, and upper arm.
-Given the three IMUs, we utilize the REBOCAP framework \cite{rebocap2024} to obtain the specific SMPL-X model of the human body \cite{pavlakos2019expressive, MANO:SIGGRAPHASIA:2017}.
+IMU-based motion capture offers robust tracking regardless of visual conditions and occlusions.
 Following the SMPL-X convention, we define the world frame system at the midpoint between the feet.
 All positions and orientations in this paper are expressed in this coordinate system unless otherwise specified.
 After obtaining the SMPL-X model, we compute the wrist position $\mathbf{p}_w \in \mathbb{R}^3$ and orientation $\mathbf{R}_w \in SO(3)$ relative to this world frame.

 Based on the wrist parameters, we map the user's wrist pose to the end-effector pose through a transformation function $\mathcal{T}$.
 Specifically, we use the relative wrist position to control the end-effector position and the absolute wrist orientation to control the end-effector orientation: